IbnouT/free-genai-bootcamp-2025/sentence-constructor/chatGTP/readme.md

 ### **Next Steps:**

 1. **Expand Multilingual Support:**
-   - Test the prompt with additional languages (e.g., Arabic, Japanese, Spanish) to ensure flexibility.
+   - While the prompt has been successfully tested with French, Japanese, and Arabic, additional languages (e.g., Spanish, German) can be explored to further validate flexibility.
 2. **Automate Testing:**
    - Develop test cases to verify prompt consistency across different LLMs.
 3. **Gather User Feedback:**
-   - Collect real-world input to refine prompt clarity and effectiveness.
+   - Collect real-world input to refine prompt clarity, especially in the context of successfully tested languages.

 ---